ustaxcourt/case-management-rfq/06_Appendix_B.md

 2. Mailing a paper Petition to the Tax Court in Washington, D.C.; or
 3. Filing a Petition electronically.

 A complete Petition packet should include a Petition that complies with the Court’s Rule 34, a copy of the IRS notice on which the Court’s jurisdiction is based (if any), a Request for Place of Trial, a Statement of Taxpayer Identification, and the Court’s filing fee.
-However, many Petitions do not conform with the Tax Court Rules, and some of the documents submitted will not become part of the official docket record.
+Many Petitions do not conform with the Tax Court Rules, and some of the documents submitted will not become part of the official docket record.
 The Court expects a future EF-CMS will allow for the processing of these documents that are not part of the record.

 Receipt of Petition: If a paper Petition is hand-delivered to the Court, a Court employee will stamp it with the date and time it was received, and provide the person who delivered it to the Court with a receipt.
 If a paper Petition is mailed to the Court, a Court employee will open the envelope and stamp the paper Petition with the date and time it was received.
 A person wishing to file a Petition electronically will be required to first register with the Court through the Court’s electronic filing system.